 Thinking of visiting Belgium in winter, but not sure what to expect?
 This guide should give you a better idea of what it’s really like to visit Belgium in December, January, or February.
 Find out!

 Good to know: We live in Belgium, and so this guide is not based on one single experience of someone who visited the country once.
-In this article, you can find information on how it’s usually like in Belgium during the winter months and find insider tips to make the most of your visit.
+In this article, you can find information on what it’s usually like in Belgium during the winter months.
+We also include insider tips to make the most of your visit.

-In this article, you can read about the Belgian winter weather and what to pack.
+In this guide, you can read about the Belgian winter weather and what to pack.
 We also share some of the best places to visit and things to do in Belgium in winter.
 You can also find some info about the best annual winter events and celebrations that are well worth considering in Belgium during the winter months.
-Find out!

 Winter weather in Belgium

-The average winter temperatures in Belgium are around 1 to 7°C (34-44° F).
+The average winter temperatures in Belgium are around 1 to 7°C (34-44° F) and it rains about 10-12 days per month in all winter months.
 You can expect rain for about half of your stay if visiting Belgium between the end of November and February.
-It can rain every day, but you may also get lucky and it will be dry during your entire stay…
+It can rain every day, but you may also get lucky and it will be dry during your entire visit…